 The bottom navigation bar

-At the bottom of the page is a further orange navigation bar that extends the whole width of the page.
-Again, you won't see it without JavaScript.
+At the bottom of the page is a further khaki navigation bar that extends the whole width of the page.

 The bar is mainly useful when you reach the bottom of a long page, and the links on the left navigation bar have scrolled off the top of the screen.
 It provides a quick return to the top of the page, and direct access to the home page of this site and the yaelf site.